seanohue/ranviermud/docs/extending/effects.md

 ### buff

-This example buff will demonstrate a simple temporary attribute buff which increases the target's strength by an amount configurable by whatever is instantiating this effect.
+This example buff will demonstrate a simple temporary attribute buff which increases the target's might by an amount configurable by whatever is instantiating this effect.

 ```javascript hl_lines="1 1"